 Incarceration and policing are modes of gender violence that undermine reproductive and economic justice, endangering women and children through estrangement, physical and psychic abuse, and by creating economic precarity.
 Given this reality, we invite policy briefs that boldly re-imagine justice in the U.S., placing the needs of LGBTQ communities, communities of color, and survivors of violence at the fore.
 Abolitionist approaches to carceral policy are especially encouraged.
 What policy interventions can help reverse prison expansion, dismantle the infrastructure that enables the policing of vulnerable communities, and help achieve justice?

 - Policy briefs will be published both online on CSW’s eScholarship site on the California Digital Library and in hard copy to be distributed throughout the UC system and to key legislative offices around the United States

-Graduate Students currently enrolled at University of California campuses are eligible to apply.
+Currently enrolled graduate students at all University of California campuses are eligible to apply.

 To apply, complete the online application form.
 You will be required to submit the following:

-- A fully-drafted policy brief, approximately 750 words in length (excluding bibliography/sources, graphs, tables, and images) that follows the structure outlined in the CSW Policy Brief Template
+- A fully-drafted policy brief, approximately 750 words in length (excluding bibliography/sources, graphs, tables, and images) that follows the style and structure outlined in the CSW Policy Brief Template.

 - Your current academic CV